NXLog Documentation

 The audit log was cleared.

-The Event Log supports a limited number of event IDs in a query.
-Due to this limitation, an Exec block is used to match the required event IDs rather than listing every event ID in the query.
+Windows Event Log only supports a limited number of event IDs per query.
+Due to this limitation, the configuration uses an Exec block to collect the required event IDs instead of listing every event ID in the query.

 nxlog.conf